HoldenFolk/BikeRentalDApp/m5/Prototype.md

 ## First goal: an anonymous, unlinkable payment system.

 One of PIXI's key requirements was to provide anonymous and unlinkable payments, in order to keep the user's identity out of the bike renting process.
 We quickly realized that this double goal would be impossible to reach.
-Indeed, ~~there is currently no online payment method that provides perfect anonymity and unlinkability~~ (not true, privacy coins) since the pioneer system DigiCash went bankrupt[^5].
+Indeed, there is currently no practical online payment method that provides perfect anonymity and unlinkability[^5] since the pioneer system DigiCash went bankrupt[^5].
 However, we still tried to allow the user to achieve both.

 ### Our solution: Ether coin and Metamask